civvic/bridget/README.md

 pip install -r requirements-dev.txt
 ```

-Note: step 2 is only necessary if you are going to use Jupyter Lab/Notebook.
+> Note: step 2 is only necessary if you are going to use Jupyter Lab/Notebook.
 For VSCode, simply install the extension.
 See below.

 ## VSCode Extension Installation

+For VSCode and Cursor, install the nbinspect-vscode extension manually.
+The .vsix file is inside packages/nbinspect-vscode.

+To install:
-For VSCode and Cursor users, the `nbinspect-vscode` extension must be installed manually.
-You can find the `.vsix` installation file inside the `packages/nbinspect-vscode` directory.
-To install, run command `Extensions: install from VSIX...` or open the Extensions view, click the "..." menu, and select "Install from VSIX...".
+	•	Run the command Extensions: Install from VSIX…
+	•	Or open the Extensions view, click the “…” menu, and select Install from VSIX….

 ## Quick Start

-Here is a simple example of a stateful counter component (could also use class instances).
+A minimal stateful counter component (could also use class instances):

 ```python
 from bridget.common import get_app